RIT Safety Plan in Response to the COVID-19 Pandemic

 Student athletes will be required to complete a medical history, undergo a pre-participation screening process and an educational unit relative to COVID-19 prior to returning to campus.
 In addition, student athletes will be required to comply with any requirements set by the league or conference, including requirements of the NCAA and state and local laws.
 Mandatory daily health screens, and the wearing of acceptable face masks in accordance with the provisions of this Plan will also be required.
 Student athletes shall not share personal items, including but not limited to, water bottles.

 Site safety monitors designated by Office of Intercollegiate Athletics are responsible for ensuring compliance with plans, receiving and attesting to having reviewed all screening questionnaires and documenting and adherence to daily symptom checking.
 In-person gatherings (e.g., team meetings, coaching de-briefs) will be limited as much as possible and encouraged to be done via remote means.
 Individual workouts will be permitted at facilities for out of season athletes.
 Athletic training services and supervised strength and conditioning is permissible for intercollegiate athletics.
 These services are by appointment only and must adhere to the requirements of this Safety Plan, including but not limited to, established masking and distance protocols.
 Group practices (e.g., scrimmages, pick-up games) are prohibited.

 Athletics facilities will be cleaned no fewer than two (2) times daily.
 Sanitization after use of equipment and after group or team use will be required before the room is turned over.
 Athletics schedules will be reduced in number and restricted primarily to day trips (limited overnight hotel stays).
 Spectators at athletic events will be limited by state, University, and league requirements.
 If allowed, spectators will be limited to parents and students.

-RIT recreational facilities are closed until further notice.
-As a result, indoor recreational activities are not permitted.
-Once these recreational facilities are permitted to be opened, RIT will follow New York state guidelines.
-Outdoor activities are permitted, provided they meet the requirements of this Safety Plan.
+Indoor and outdoor recreational activities are permitted, provided they meet the requirements of this Safety Plan and applicable New York state guidelines.
 This section does not apply to intercollegiate sports unless otherwise noted in this Plan.